 A “z” can be used in official names of organisations (e.g. World Health Organization, World Intellectual Property Organization) and when quoting text that uses the American spelling.
 Do not use conjunctions (e.g. use cannot, not can’t; do not, not don’t, etc).

-No paragraphs should be indented.
-All articles should be single spaced and a single space should be used after full stops and other punctuation marks.
-All text should be fully justified (not aligned left).
+A single space should be used after full stops and other punctuation marks.

 Capitalisation is appropriate for names of persons, places, institutions and intellectual movements (e.g. John Smith; Edinburgh; European Union; Scottish Enlightenment), but not for other terms.
-As a matter of style, “Internet” is always capitalised.
+“Internet” may be capitalised, or not, at the author’s discretion.

 Acronyms and short titles should only be used after the full title has appeared once in the text (e.g. “Ms X became Director of the World Intellectual Property Organization (WIPO)…”).
 This rule applies for all conjunctions (including IP, IT, ICT, etc).